Andrew Pierce: Career in journalism

-Pierce presented a Sunday morning political radio show on the commercial radio station LBC 97.3 from 2008 until he left in 2012.
+Pierce presented a Sunday morning political radio show on the commercial radio station LBC 97.3 from 2008 until 2012, when he left.
 That radio programme was in the latter years presented as a double-headed show with Kevin Maguire from the Daily Mirror.
 Pierce and Maguire continue their double act reviewing, previewing and dissecting the media and politics on the BBC, ITV and Sky News.
-He started presenting a Saturday Breakfast show on LBC Radio from 22 March 2014.
+On 22 March 2014, Pierce started presenting a Saturday breakfast show on LBC Radio.

-In 2014, the Daily Mail had to pay damages to Kirsten Farage after Pierce falsely claimed in a column that she had been a mistress of Nigel Farage, then the leader of UKIP, while he was still married to his first wife.
+In 2014, the Daily Mail had to pay damages to Kirsten Farage after Pierce falsely claimed in a column that she had been a mistress of Nigel Farage, the then leader of UKIP, while he was still married to his first wife.
 In May 2018, the Daily Mail paid £11,000 towards the legal costs of the writer Kate Maltby after the publication of an article by Pierce about the claims of sexual harassment Maltby made against the politician Damian Green.
 The article was removed from the Mail's website without the publication having made an admission of fault.

-He is currently a presenter on GB News.
+Pierce is currently a presenter on the GB News television channel.

 Personal life

-Pierce was raised, and remains, a Roman Catholic.
+Pierce was raised, and remains, a Catholic.
 He is gay and was chosen by The Observer in 2005 as one of the "gays who shape our new Britain".
 He strongly supports civil partnerships, and lives in a long-term civil partnership, per the Civil Partnership Act 2004.
 He opposed the introduction of same-sex marriage.

 In a BBC documentary in 2018 about Greg Owen and the court case National AIDS Trust v NHS Service Commissioning Board, Pierce strongly criticised the idea of taxpayer-funded PrEP, a preventative medication to protect against contracting HIV: "That's what this is about: indulging gay men who don't want to use a condom.
 Well that's outrageous.
 Why should the taxpayer subsidise a reckless sex life of people in the gay community?"